Fully Loaded (2000): Main event matches

 The sixth match was a standard wrestling match between The Undertaker and Kurt Angle.
-Undertaker rode on his motorcycle during Angle's entrance and started attacking him in the ringside area.
-Undertaker and Angle fought each other in the ringside area before entering the ring where Undertaker dominated Angle by attacking him with maneuvers and stopped his own pinfall attempts by pulling up Angle.
-Angle eventually gained control in the match by attacking Undertaker's leg and working on it.
-Undertaker tried to perform a chokeslam on Angle, but Angle recovered it by attempting to perform a submission maneuver on Undertaker's leg.
-However, Undertaker countered it and chokeslammed Angle and followed by performing the Last Ride to win the match.
+The Undertaker rode on his motorcycle during Angle's entrance and started attacking him in the ringside area.
+The Undertaker and Angle fought each other in the ringside area before entering the ring where The Undertaker dominated Angle by attacking him with maneuvers and stopping his pinfall attempts by pulling up Angle.
+Angle eventually gained control in the match by attacking The Undertaker's leg and working on it.
+The Undertaker tried to perform a chokeslam on Angle, but Angle recovered by attempting to perform a submission maneuver on The Undertaker's leg.
+However, The Undertaker countered it and chokeslammed Angle and followed by performing the Last Ride to win the match.

 The final match on the undercard was a Last Man Standing match between Chris Jericho and Triple H. Throughout the match, Triple H attacked Jericho's chest and ribs and tried to injure him and used many of his maneuvers to knock out Jericho, but Jericho got up after being nearly defeated.
 Jericho and Triple H continued to exchange maneuvers and used several foreign objects on each other.
 Jericho eventually made Triple H bleed by attacking with chair shots on Triple H's head.
 Triple H eventually tried to escape the ring and Jericho chased him outside the ring and was thrown into the steel steps.
 Triple H then tried to perform a Pedigree on Jericho onto the steel steps, but Jericho countered it and then both Jericho and Triple H attacked each other with monitors and were nearly knocked out.
 The two eventually returned to the ring where Triple H tried to hit Jericho with a Pedigree, but Jericho countered it into a Walls of Jericho.
 Triple H tapped out but the match could not end in a submission, so Jericho did not release the hold.
 Triple H went for the ropes and caught hold of them but Jericho did not release it and brought Triple H inside the ring where Triple H's storyline wife Stephanie McMahon interfered and broke the hold.
 As a result, Jericho applied the Walls of Jericho on McMahon, allowing Triple H to hit Jericho with a sledgehammer.
-Jericho eventually grabbed the sledgehammer and attacked Triple H in the ribs until both of them fell into a table.
-Triple H suplexed Jericho into it and both men fell down.
+Jericho eventually grabbed the sledgehammer and attacked Triple H in the ribs until both of them fell through a table.
+Triple H suplexed Jericho into it and both men fell.
 Triple H got up at a count of 9 while Jericho stayed down for a 10 count.
 As a result, Triple H won.